 EXTRA VIRGIN OLIVE OIL STANDARD – SENSORY ANALYSIS

 For an olive oil to be deemed extra virgin olive oil it must have zero defects, and some fruitiness.
 Extra virgin olive oil should have clear flavor characteristics that reflect the fruit from which it was made.

 Olive oil sensory panels may be accredited by a governing organization, such as the American Olive Oil Chemists or the International Olive Council, to confirm that they follow standard procedures and perform satisfactorily on proficiency tests.

 Seals of Certification

 There are a few organizations that provide a seal of certification that olive oil producers can use as a marketing tool.
 Producers can elect which seal they’d like to use on their package based on the differences in the organization’s seals.

 All of the olive oils we mill and source at California Olive Ranch exceed the OOCC/CDFA standard for chemical analysis, pass the sensory panel analysis – which makes them eligible for extra virgin olive oil certification seals.
-At California Olive Ranch, we’ve elected the Applied Sensory seal of certification for our Destination Series because it certifies extra virgin olive oil from all countries.
-Our Reserve Collection is certified by the California Olive Oil Council (COOC) who certifies exclusively California extra virgin olive oils.
+At California Olive Ranch, we’ve elected the Applied Sensory seal of certification for our extra virgin olive oils because it certifies extra virgin olive oil from all countries.
+Our Reserve Collection additionally carries a seal from the Olive Oil Commission of California, available for exclusively California extra virgin olive oils.